Jordie Barrett: 2016–17

 Barrett signed with Canterbury for their 2016 Mitre 10 Cup campaign.
 He made his debut coming off the bench, but found himself making the starting match-day 23 throughout the year.
 Barrett began to impress, following up a solid showing against Tasman in just his second game at provincial level.
 A 25-point haul was his reward for a quality performance.
 Overall Barrett gained 12 appearances for the side and scored 123 points, as well as winning the side's eighth Mitre 10 Cup title after their 43–27 victory over the Tasman in the 2016 grand final and also retaining the Ranfurly Shield.
 After his stand-out year, he featured at the New Zealand Rugby Awards, winning the age grade and Mitre 10 Cup player of the year.

 In September 2016, Barrett signed a two-year deal with the Hurricanes in Super Rugby.
 He made his debut starting at fullback against the Sunwolves.
 Barrett became a regular starter following the injury of teammate Nehe Milner-Skudder, which saw him produce one of rugby's great burglaries after he scored the Hurricanes second try in their Super Rugby clash against the Stormers.
 A grubber-kick into the Stormers goal area, saw Nizaam Carr getting to the ball first, as Barrett challenged him and planted it down, just inside the dead ball line.
 After being selected for New Zealand and continuing his form for the Hurricanes, Barrett was released to play against the British & Irish Lions midweek match.
 Featuring at fullback, Barrett was a part of a draw against the touring team.
 He ended with a try assist after a pass to Ngani Laumape to score and kicked nine points.
-Barrett has gone on the record stating that he prefers Tasty cheese to Edam cheese.